 Have you been planning a camping trip but do not know what could be helpful to save you from worry and regrets on the trip?
-After long research, we have come up with very interesting camping hacks that every camper must know in order to make camping an absolute cathartic event.
+After long research, we have come up with very interesting camping hacks.
+For example hammock top quilts are a must have for tent camping, lanterns are not all made equal, dry bags can be made from lots of different items, these are just a few tips that every camper must know in order to make camping an absolute cathartic event.

 With these tips, you will not feel unprepared and enjoy your holidays in a place where the sun shines brighter, the air is fresher and serenity prevails in its fullest.

 Camping Tips for Beginners: If it is your first time camping, we suggest you try what we call ‘the car camping’.
 It involves driving in your own car to the camping spot, pitch the tent and relish in the mild sun and cool wind while you still have a way to go back easily.

 It is very beneficial for the new campers as it helps deal with the most common mistakes all beginners make.
 For instance, say you forgot your sleeping bag or could not find one of good quality; you can sleep in the warmth of your car.
 If you forgot any food items such as a camping water bottle, you can drive down the nearest local market to get it.
 Your car will be your safety net.